Kerala Style Kitchen Interior Design: Essentials and Ideas

 -

 Pick up locally-made ceramic jars and serving ware to store spices or dry goods.
-These pieces effortlessly evoke regional craftsmanship and stand up well to daily use.
+These pieces naturally evoke regional craftsmanship and stand up well to daily use.
 A few well-placed ceramics add color and texture while staying true to Kerala’s emphasis on handmade beauty.

 -